-Aims: To develop a tool that can annotate the subcellular localization of human proteins.
+Aims: To develop a tool that can annotate subcellular localization of human proteins.

 Background: With the progression of high throughput human proteomics projects, an enormous amount of protein sequence data has been discovered in the recent past.
-All these raw sequence data requires to be precisely mapped and annotated for its respective biological role and functional attributes.
+All these raw sequence data require precise mapping and annotation for their respective biological role and functional attributes.
 The functional characteristics of protein molecules are highly dependent on the subcellular localization/ compartment.
 Therefore, a fully automated and reliable protein subcellular localization prediction system would be very useful for current proteomic research.

-Method: In this study, we used PSI-CD-HIT homology criterion and utilized the sequence based features of protein sequences to develop a powerful subcellular localization predictive model.
-The dataset used to train HumDLoc model was extracted from a reliable data source, Uniprot knowledge base, which helps the model to generalize on the unseen dataset.
+Methods: In this study, we used the PSI-CD-HIT homology criterion and utilized the sequence-based features of protein sequences to develop a powerful subcellular localization predictive model.
+The dataset used to train the HumDLoc model was extracted from a reliable data source, Uniprot knowledge base, which helps the model to generalize on the unseen dataset.

-Conclusion: In conclusion, HumDLoc was able to outperform several alternative tools for correctly predict subcellular localization of human proteins.
+Conclusion: In conclusion, HumDLoc was able to outperform several alternative tools for correctly predicting subcellular localization of human proteins.
 The HumDLoc has been hosted as a web-based tool at https://bioserver.iiita.ac.in/HumDLoc/.